-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of ImmuCell Corporation (the Company) will be held remotely via a live audio webcast as well as a telephone conference call on Wednesday, June 16, 2021 at 3:00 p.m. for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of ImmuCell Corporation (the Company) will be held remotely via a live audio webcast as well as a telephone conference call on Wednesday, June 15, 2022 at 3:00 PM ET for the following purposes:

 - 1. Election of Directors: To elect a Board of Directors to serve until the next Annual Meeting of Stockholders and until their successors are qualified and elected (Proposal One); - 2.
 Advisory Vote to Approve Executive Compensation: To consider a non-binding advisory resolution on the Company's executive compensation program (Proposal Two); - 3.
 Advisory Vote on Frequency of Advisory Vote to Approve Executive Compensation: To conduct a non-binding, advisory vote on whether the compensation paid to named executive officers should be submitted to stockholders for an advisory vote every one, two or three years (Proposal Three); - 4.
-Ratification of the Appointment of the Independent Registered Public Accounting Firm: To ratify the selection by the Audit Committee of the Board of Directors of Wipfli LLP as the Independent Registered Public Accounting Firm for the Company for the year ending December 31, 2021 (Proposal Four); and - 5.
+Vote to Increase Shares Reserved for Stock Option Plan: To consider and act upon a proposal to approve an amendment to the Company's 2017 Stock Option and Incentive Plan, increasing the number of shares of the Company's common stock reserved for issuance under such plan from 300,000 shares to 650,000 shares (Proposal Four); - 5.
+Advisory Vote on Whether to Extend Common Stock Rights Plan by One Year: To conduct a non-binding, advisory vote on whether to amend the Company's Common Stock Rights Plan extending its expiration date by one year to September 19, 2023 (Proposal Five); - 6.
+Ratification of the Appointment of the Independent Registered Public Accounting Firm: To ratify the selection by the Audit Committee of the Board of Directors of Wipfli LLP as the Independent Registered Public Accounting Firm for the Company for the year ending December 31, 2022 (Proposal Six); and - 7.
 Other Business: To conduct such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof, including approving any such adjournment or postponement, if necessary.